- Quit Skype.

 - 'main' log file: debug-yyyymmdd-hhmmss.log

-For example, a particular session might produce files named 'debug-20130227-1152.log' and 'debug-20130227-1152.trace.txt' Log files from the same Skype session will always have the same timestamp, which indicates when the session started.
+For example, a particular session might produce files named 'debug-20160227-1152.log' and 'debug-20160227-1152.trace.txt'.
+Log files from the same Skype session will always have the same timestamp, which indicates when the session started.

 The installer creates a log file named 'install-<YearMonthDate>.log' in the current folder, with the timestamp indicating when the install started.
-Contact Skype Customer Service via Live Chat, and they will help you submit your logs to us.
-Note that you will need to sign in

 The DirectX Diagnostics Tool provides you with an overview of your system’s hardware configuration and device driver versions.
 This information is often useful in diagnosing severe audio/video-related issues.
 To create a DirectX Diagnostics file: